Shelf Incrimination

 And we got Melvin knowing that I would be moving in.

-Oh, so I mean, mean, I just presumed that Melvin had grown up with one of you, Haley in this case, I would have guessed, that, and that you, you, you know, he, he got grandfathered into the relationship, but the two of you acquired Melvin together.
+Oh, so I mean, I just presumed that Melvin had grown up with one of you, Haley in this case, I would have guessed, that, and that you, you, you know, he, he got grandfathered into the relationship, but the two of you acquired Melvin together.

 That would be amazing, but he is a rescue.
 He is a rescue.

 What's he all about?
 What kind of snake is he?
 What does he like to eat?
+What does he do all day?

-We live very strange lives in southwestern Ontario.
-So I will introduce you to another one of
+We live very strange lives in southwestern Ontario, so I will introduce you to another one of our pals.
+I have heard the rumors.

 It's the northern Florida.
 Another one of my pals is an animal welfare officer.

-And I asked my beloved because this was, I think, a year and a bit into dating.
+And I asked my beloved because this was.

+We were talking about moving in together.
 It was in fact about a month pre-proposal.
-Ah.

 Did you propose with the snake instead of a ring?
 I did not propose with the snake.
 That would have been good though.

-So I. asked Tash if we could go look at this snake.
+So I asked Tash if we could go look at this snake.
+I had a really great time holding him.

 So he spends his days in a glass tank.
 He's got some substrate.

-He's got a little like water dish that he could lay in if he wanted to, but he usually just chills in one of his hides.
+He's got got a little like water dish that he could lay in if he wanted to, but he usually just chills in one of his hides.

 And he eats a rat every three weeks.
 He mostly just chills.

-So he's a python, he is a ball python, yes.
+Yes.
 And how, how big, how big is hard to say because this photo is all snoot.

 Yeah.
 How big is he?
 Like, what's his length?
 Would you guess?

 He's like three feet.
-It's interesting that you're someone who prizes tidiness.
+It's interesting that you're someone who prizes tidiness

-And yet, you want a tank full of leaves and snake skin and snake and presumably
+and yet you want a tank full of leaves and snake skin and snake and presumably

 thawed mammals for the eating.
 Oh, you got to get those thawed mammals out of there if they don't eat them.

-You probably don't want to know why.
+You probably don't want to know why

 Very important question.
+Um, we have not decided.

-office and the living room.
+the office and the living room

-Between the two of them.
-Yes.
+between the two of them.
+Yes, certainly not traveling.

 How many rooms are in the apartment?
-I know I'm going to be jealous about this London, Ontario real estate.
+I know I'm going to be jealous about this London Ontario real estate.
 It's a two-bedroom apartment.

 Yes, yes.
 And who's going to use that office for the most part?
 It's going to be shared.